ibm-cloud-docs/apiconnect/tutorials/tut_rest_landing.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Manage a REST Service
+# Managing a REST Service
 {: #tut_rest_landing}

 These tutorials provide options on how you can manage existing APIs.